CPFL/gloop/README.md

-# GLoop: Event-driven programming in GPUs
+# GLoop: An Event-driven Runtime for Consolidating GPGPU Applications

 ## Requirements